maliahavlicek/ms4_challenger/README.md

 ## Additional Security Checks
 1. Users cannot adjust their submissions outside of the challenge start and end dates.
 The Submission Delete, Submission Update, and Submission Create all check that the timezone adjusted date does not fall outside the Challenge Master's settings.
 1. Users cannot Delete or Update other's submissions.
-The Submit Delete and Submit Update views check for Entry Id's to prevent logged in users from guessing the ID of a peer's entry.
+The Submit Delete and Submit Update views check for Entry Id's to prevent logged in users from guessing the ID of a peer's entry and wrecking havoc on the system.
 1. Users cannot Update or Delete others' challenges.
 The Challenge Update and Challenge Delete views check for an owner's id before allowing someone manipulate the settings.
 1. Users cannot Update profiles for other users.
 The Profile Update view checks the user's id against the logged in user's id before allowing updates.
+1. Users cannot Update User Information for other users.
+The User Update view checks the user's id against the logged in user's id before allowing updates.
 1. Users cannot Checkout and enter a payment unless they are logged in and payments cannot be attributed to other profiles.
 1. Changing passwords requires sending registered email link and does not auto log in a user.
-While it's annoying to have to wait for a password reset email, then to login after setting it, this step prevents users from taking account ownership over if they manipulate a password reset for their account and attempt to hack another's.
+While it's annoying to have to wait for a password reset email, then to login after setting it, this step prevents users from taking account ownership over if they manipulate a password reset for their account and attempt to hack another's and it leads to better retention of the password.
-1. Before a user can view submissions, challenge ownership/membership is checked
+1. Before a user can view submissions, challenge ownership/membership is checked.
-1. Before a user can rate a submission, challenge ownership/membership is checked
+1. Before a user can rate a submission, challenge ownership/membership is checked.

 ## Custom Validation
-1. Set up a virtual environment via this command in the terminal session:
+1. User Registration and User information Updates
-   - Emails and user names are unique to the account.
+   - Emails and user names are unique to the system, the same user name cannot be used by another person likewise for the email address.
-   - Users must be 10 years or older to set up profile
+   - Users must be 10 years or older to set up profile (-3 calendar days are permitted to account for 2 leap years)
 1. Challenges
    - Challenge end dates must be in the future for creation and updates
-   - Creation and Updates check current service level of user for submission types and features
+   - Creation and Updates check current service level of user for submission types and features before allowing a user to create a new challenge.
-   - Before Creation, account limit is checked in case user is sharing account or has another tab open and exceeded limit
+   - Before Creation, account limit is checked in case user is sharing account or has another tab open and exceeded limit in that manner
 1. Submissions
    - Before Creation and Update, dates are checked to ensure user hasn't left a window open hoping to beat time limit
    - File size limits are checked before a user successfully uploads a file
 1. Account Management
   - when a user updates their username or email, the system is crosschecked for uniqueness of values

 # Testing